a-inacio/edt-go/docs/index.md

 What also makes this library special is that most Constructs work well together.

 > 👉 You can control a `State Machine` state changes by publishing events or even have a task on your application that is blocked until an event is dispatched (using the `Expectable` construct).

+### Leveraging from Go

+This library is intended to leverage from Go, not just hide "features that might look scary for new developers" under useless abstractions.
+It is actually important to have a clear understanding of such language capabilities to effectively utilise EDT.